Research Week 2022: Poster Presentation Guidelines

 Poster Session Guidelines

-- Check in and register with posters between 10 a.m. and 12 p.m. in the Jerry Falwell Library.
+- Check-in and registration for posters will be held between 10:00 a.m. and 1:00 p.m. each day in the Jerry Falwell Library.

-- Registration will be in the Upper Atrium as you walk in the front doors.
+- For residential participants, registration will be in the Upper Atrium as you walk in the front doors.
+For online participants, you will be registered when you log onto the MS Teams meeting.

 - Dress professionally and anticipate any questions you may be asked.
 Be prepared to give a two-minute summary to your audience.

-- Posters will be left up for viewing through Thursday.
-All posters will be taken down by 7 p.m. on Thursday, April 9, 2020.
-Retrieve your poster by Thursday afternoon.
+- Posters will be left up for viewing from the end of your session until Friday afternoon.
+After your session is complete, they will be moved by Research Week personnel to a location in the library conducive for viewing.
+All posters will be taken down on Friday, April 15, 2022, and you should retrieve your poster between the hours of 1:00 p.m. and 7:00 p.m. that day.
 Posters remaining at the Jerry Falwell Library after two weeks will be discarded.

 Presenters should remain with their posters for the entire session.
 Be ready to present and answer questions from judges and spectators who are attending the session.